Google’s Still Re-writing Your SEO Titles, But There’s a Difference

 If your marketing strategy and/or revenue relies at least in part on organic search traffic, this update will impact you.
-Here’s what you need to know to future-proof your business and recover lost traffic if you’ve been negatively impacted already.
+Here’s what you need to know to future-proof your business and recover lost traffic if you were negatively impacted when the update rolled out.

 Google writing its own SEO titles isn’t new

 Before I get into what’s new, it’s important you understand that Google’s been writing its own SEO titles for almost a decade.
 Prior to the August update, Google would mostly reproduce your title tags to create the SEO titles for its search listings, though sometimes it would modify a title based on its user’s search query.